12 Top-Rated Tourist Attractions in Konya

-The important religious centre of Konya is a hub crammed with museums and monuments demonstrating Seljuk splendour.
-Most people make a stop here simply to see the Mevlana Museum and the tomb of the whirling dervish founder Mevlana Rumi who wrote his famed poetry here in the 13th century.
-But this central Anatolian city is packed full of architectural attractions, mosques and historic medreses that showcase the artistry of the Seljuk sultanate.
+The important religious pilgrimage site of Konya has a town center crammed with museums and monuments of Seljuk splendor.
+Most tourists make a sightseeing stop here simply to see the Mevlana Museum and the tomb of the whirling dervish founder Mevlana Rumi, who wrote his famed poetry here in the 13th century.
+But this central Anatolian city is also packed full of architectural attractions of mosques and old medreses (theological schools) that showcase the artistry of the Seljuk sultanate.
 Anyone with an interest in Turkey's history shouldn't miss a visit here.

 1 Mevlana Museum